TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 Despite a lot of begging and pleading, there didn't seem to be any way past the authentication on the AppWeb panel.

 As it turns out, the entirety of the authentication can by bypassed given that we know the username.
 A step by step walkthrough of how it works can be found [here](https://lab.wallarm.com/can-your-printer-hack-your-secrets-appweb-authorization-bypass-c609cf9024a7/) and the exploit script with a basic description behind the CVE can be seen [here](https://vulners.com/seebug/SSV:97181).
 But to summarise the issue, whilst the username and password is checked when the authentication type is set to "basic", if the http headers being sent to the server had the authentication type changed to either "digest" or "form", only the username is checked.
-Using this exploit (with the help of the [exploit script](#python-3-ified-exploit-script-to-bypass-authentication)) and guessing that the username was "admin" (because why wouldn't you have that as the username), we finally get access to the AppWeb panel.
+Using this exploit (with the help of an [exploit script](#python-3-ified-exploit-script-to-bypass-authentication)) and guessing that the username was "admin" (because why wouldn't you have that as the username), we finally get access to the AppWeb panel.

 {{< img "DiscoveryLoggedIn.png" >}}